-- Work out what Council Tax Support and Housing Benefit you could get (2018-2019 calculator)
+- Work out what Council Tax Support and Housing Benefit you could get (also other benefits you could receive)

 If you claim Universal Credit any help you are eligible for towards your rent costs will have already been paid within your Universal Credit payments.
 Therefore you do not need to normally make a separate claim for Housing Benefit.

 However there are some exceptions to this and if you are in supported accommodation you may continue to have Housing Benefit paid instead.